 His representative matters include the defense of statewide and nationwide employment class actions, the representation of employers in high-stakes non-compete and trade secret disputes, and the defense of discrimination, retaliation, and whistleblowing claims.
 Mr. Cripps also represents employers in matters involving reductions in force, family and medical leave, federal contract compliance, and occupational safety and health.
 In addition to his courtroom experience, Mr. Cripps also spends time counseling clients on preventative planning under state and federal laws.

-Mr. Cripps has been recognized as a leading employment lawyer by Chambers USA, Law360, and Los Angeles and Law & Politics magazines.
+Mr. Cripps has been recognized as a leading employment lawyer by Chambers USA, Lawdragon, Law360, and Los Angeles and Law & Politics magazines.
 He has been named one of "California's Top Labor & Employment Lawyers" by the Daily Journal, and his work has been featured among its list of "Top Verdicts" and "Top Appellate Reversals."
 He serves on the Executive Committee for the Los Angeles County Bar Association Counsel for Justice, and serves as Board Vice Chair for the Hillsides organization.
 Mr. Cripps speaks regularly on employment issues, including programs and presentations for the California Employment Law Council, Strafford, Bridgeport, Bloomberg BNA, and various Fortune 500 companies.

 He graduated summa cum laude from Pepperdine Law School in 2002, where he served as Note and Comment Editor for the Pepperdine Law Review.
 He is also a contributor to the Gonzaga Law Review and Employment Discrimination Law (settlement chapter) (BNA), as well as California Lawyer magazine.

 Mr. Cripps is admitted to practice in the State of California.